FrontendBeers/storybook-talk/README.md

 ## Tips to present

-- Press `F` to show the storybook in full screen
+- Press `F` to show the Storybook in full screen
 - Press `T` to hide the tab on top
 - Press `Alt + <` & `Alt + >` to move between slides